srikanthdevabattula/kratintest/README.md

 it is a profie of a patient and it shows what to eat
-/

-contact doctors
+click on get service to contact doctors
-/

 near by hospitals

-/

 submit problem and enter address and ph.no

-/